-In this three-day workshop, we will walk you through the nuts and bolts of project management, from setting priorities to controlling expenses and reporting on the results.
+In this course, we will walk you through the nuts and bolts of project management, from setting priorities to controlling expenses and reporting on the results.
 You may still have to cope with the unexpected, but you’ll be better prepared.

 WHAT STUDENTS LEARN